Jukunye/Jukunye/README.md

 My name is Jukunye.

-I'm a Full stack software developer from Kajiado, Kenya.
+I'm a Full stack developer from Kajiado, Kenya.

 🌱 I’m currently a student at [ALX Africa](https://www.alxafrica.com/) Software Engineering.